Scale-free cluster-cluster aggregation during polymer collapse: Discussion

 The dynamic scaling, observed here for polymers is routinely observed for a wide range of colloidal aggregations.
 There, observation of a specific kind of scaling function is determined by factors such as size dependent diffusion constant of the clusters.
 In polymers, larger $\kappa$ lead to higher local order and different shape of the clusters compared to flexible or weakly stiff polymers.
 Thus, to find the origin of the breakdown of the scaling relation for large $\kappa$ in polymer collapse, we have estimated the hydrodynamic $R_h$ of the \enquote{pearls} or clusters.
 For the same monomer count $s$, the clusters belonging to semiflexible polymers show larger $R_h$, implying a smaller effective diffusion coefficient.
 The $\kappa$-dependent profile of $R_h$ follows the same trend as the scaling relation deviates from flexible polymers to semiflexible polymers.
-Thus, we speculate that the local order induced shape change as the cause of the change in the governing scaling law in cluster-cluster aggregation during polymer collapse.
+Thus, we speculate that the local order induced shape change as the cause of the change in the governing scaling law in cluster-cluster aggregation during polymer collapse. {To further confirm our findings we have also presented results for a polymer with a much longer chain length $N=8192$, albeit, for only three choices of $\kappa$.
+There, in addition to the pearl-necklace collapse, we found signature of a chain-tension mediated cluster growth at very late stage when the cluster are much larger.
+However, before that stage the cluster growth follows the same dynamic scaling as presented for the shorter chains.
+In future it would be interesting to investigate the scaling behavior of the final chain-tension mediated stage in detail, for which one needs to simulate even longer chains requiring more computational efforts.
+We propose this as a future task to explore.}